-Alpha Sigma Lambda - Alpha Sigma Lambda is the national honor society promoting academic excellence in non-traditional programs and recognizing the academic accomplishments of outstanding undergraduate students in the School of Evening and Graduate Studies at Catawba College.
-Student membership is limited to the top 10 percent of students who have earned at least 24 semester hours at Catawba College (plus a minimum of 12 semester hours in liberal arts subjects here or at other institutions) and who have attained a minimum GPA of 3.5.
-Induction into Alpha Sigma Lambda is the highest recognition of academic excellence at Catawba College for students in the evening degree programs.
+Alpha Sigma Lambda - Alpha Sigma Lambda is the national honor society promoting academic excellence in nontraditional programs and recognizing the academic accomplishments of outstanding students in the Evening and Graduate Studies at Catawba College.
+Student membership is limited to the top 10 percent of Evening and Graduate Studies students who have earned at least 24 semester hours at Catawba College (and a minimum of 12 semester hours in liberal arts subjects here or at other institutions) and who have attained a minimum GPA of 3.5.
+Induction into Alpha Sigma Lambda is the highest recognition of academic excellence at Catawba College for students in the B.B.A. and B.A.E. degree programs.